 SINCE 1994, I HAVE PHOTOGRAPHED WEDDING CEREMONIES of couples across New England.
 With a background in newspaper photography, I specialize in creating storytelling images that capture the spontaneity of the day.
 It’s been a joy and pleasure for me to be a part of such a special time. » Prices | Recent work | FAQs

-• DVD only — $350 an hour to shoot the wedding — includes saving all of the work as high-resolution JPEGs onto archival DVDs.
+• JPGs only — $350 an hour to shoot the wedding — includes saving all of the work as high-resolution JPGs onto a flash drive and an archival DVD.

 Wedding photography with film is also available — inquire if you are interested.